Socialist Movement (Basque Country)

-Socialist movement meeting in San Sebastian, 2022.

-The Socialist Movement (MS) (originally, and in Basque: «Mugimendu Sozialista») or socialist current («ildo sozialista») is a political and social movement originating from the Basque Country with a communist ideology, formed in the late 2010s.
+The Socialist Movement (MS) (originally, and in Basque: "Mugimendu Sozialista") or socialist current ("ildo sozialista") is a political and social movement originating from the Basque Country with a communist ideology, formed in the late 2010s.
 It is composed of different interrelated organizations, each with a defined area of action.

 Since its creation, it has expanded into other territories within the Spanish State.